 Salami is a dotting mother who sells fabrics during the day.
 But she is the kingpin of the Lagos underworld at night.
 She has political ambitions.
 Interestingly, she is denied an appointment by friends like Chief Aare (Akin Lewis) whose bidding she had done.
 So, Eniola falls back on her underworld dealings.
 But she had been away too long and Makanaki wants to dethrone her as the ‘King of Boys.’
 Salami is guilty of many things but the one time she is innocent, she meets her waterloo.

 Power, corruption, gangsterism and feminism are strong themes in ‘King of Boys.’
-Feminism is not just reflected in the Salami character but also in Kemi’s (Adesua Etomi-Wellington) and Amaka’s (Sharon Ooja).
+Feminism is not just reflected in the Salami character but also in Kemi’s (Adesua Etomi-Wellington) and Amaka’s (Sharon Ooja) characters.
 Amaka gets a resounding applause from the audience for telling Kitan (Ademola Adedoyin) she had paid for her drinks.
-But corruption strings it all together.
-And although Salami is an anti-hero you find yourself rooting her from the moment she tells Makanaki, “I will stretch my hands over your dead body…”
+But corruption strings the themes together, and although Salami is an anti-hero you find yourself rooting her from the moment she tells Makanaki, “I will stretch my hands over your dead body…”

 There were also a few costume slip-ups.
 Kemi’s skirt has a costume malfunction in the opening scene were she tries to convince Kitan to come downstairs for the party.
 As she turns to leave, you see the excess zip from her skirt hanging loose below the slit.
 Amaka seems overdressed on her first meeting with Kemi.
 She is visiting her boyfriend; why is she wearing a cocktail dress?